Chronic Neck Pain

 You may be able to decrease your pain by staying active and exercising.
 Your doctor may also refer you to a physical therapist.
 A therapist may work on strength exercises and stretching.

-There are many different medications that may be used the help you manage your neck pain.
+There are many different medications that may be used to help you manage your neck pain.

-- Nonsteroidal anti-inflammatory drug (NSAID)—to treat the pain and reduce inflammation
+- Nonsteroidal anti-inflammatory drugs (NSAIDs)—to treat the pain and reduce inflammation

 - Certain antidepressant medications—sometimes used for neck pain

 - Corticosteroid injection—to treat the pain and reduce inflammation caused by disc disease

 There are other treatments that might be helpful for neck pain.